pypa/packaging.python.org/source/specifications/core-metadata.rst

 =======

 .. versionadded:: 1.0
+.. versionchanged:: 2.2
+   This field will be deprecated in the future in favor of the License-Expression field.

 Text indicating the license covering the distribution where the license is not a selection from the "License" Trove classifiers.
 See